I’m primarily drawn to stories that emphasize the humor and humanity of individuals who find themselves in opposition to

 In 2014, SAMSU threw more money my way, this time to stage my senior thesis, Apartment Complex.
 Thanks, SAMSU!

-In 2015, after obtaining a fancy and overpriced piece of paper (you probably call it an “undergraduate degree”), I thought I’d try sticking around the city of Chicago for a little while longer.
+In 2015, after obtaining a fancy and overpriced piece of paper (okay, fine, my “undergraduate degree”), I thought I’d stick around the city of Chicago for a little while longer.